 Frederick-Douglass Knowles II is an Educator and Activist fervent in achieving community augmentation through literary arts.
 He is the inaugural Poet Laureate for the City of Hartford.
 His works have been selected as a finalist for the New England Association of Teachers of English (NEATE) Poet of the Year Award, as well as a nominee for a Pushcart Prize.
 He is a recipient of the Nutmeg Poetry Award, and the 2020 Connecticut of The Arts Fellow in Artist Excellence for Poetry/ Creative Non-Fiction.
-Frederick-Douglass is the author of BlackRoseCity, and an Associate Professor of English at Three Rivers Community College in Norwich, CT.
+Frederick-Douglass is the author of BlackRoseCity, and a Professor of English at Three Rivers Community College in Norwich, CT.

 Imagine a young poetic voice that is powerful, yet fearful.
 It fears that no one wants to hear about its innermost vulnerabilities due to a cultural absence of empathy.
 Or a powerful young voice that is fully aware of its magnitude, but unaware of how to articulate its experience utilizing literary techniques designed to amplify its story.
 Now imagine those same voices expressing themselves to the heartfelt rhythm of #BeatLit.